RubixML/ML/CONTRIBUTING.md

 # Contributing Guidelines
-Thank you for considering a code contribution to Rubix ML.
+Thank you for considering a contribution to Rubix ML.
 We strongly believe that our contributors play the most important role in bringing powerful machine learning tools to the PHP language.
 Please read over the following guidelines so that we can continue to provide high quality machine learning tools that our users love.

 ### Pull Request Checklist
 Here are a few things to check off before sending in a pull request ...